-Despite the small scale of this figure of Auset (Isis) with the Heru (Horus) child on her lap, the African workmanship is rich in detail.
-The sides of the throne display woven patterns and the traditional motif of the unification of the Two Lands.
-The goddess wears anklets and armbands in addition to a close-fitting dress and uraeus diadem.
+The figure of Auset with the child Heru on her lap, shows splendid African workmanship rich in detail.
+The divine mother sits on her throne.
+The sides of the throne display woven patterns and the traditional motif of the unification of the Two Lands (Kemet and ancient Egypt).
+The NTRt wears anklets and armbands in addition to a close-fitting dress and uraeus diadem.
 The small Heru figure wears the Double Crown.
-But even here African Nubian-Kushite details can be recognized.
+But even here African Nubian details can be recognized.

-There are many stories about Auset, but the most famous story is about how She and Ausar started Kemet (Nubia, Lower and Upper Egypt).
-Ausar was a great king to the land, and He and Auset helped many people learn how to grow crops and prosper.
+There are many stories about Auset, but the most famous story is about how Auset and Ausar refounded Kemet (Nubia, Nile Valley, Lower and Upper Egypt).
+Ausar was a great king to the land, and helped many people learn how to grow crops and prosper.
 Because Ausar helped so many people he was very known and loved by the people.
-Not so Ausar’s brother Set, He became jealous.
+Not so Ausar’s brother Set, who became jealous.
 Set trapped and killed Ausar, and dismembered the body.

-Then Auset worked to find Ausar’s fourteen body parts.
+Auset worked hard to find Ausar’s fourteen body parts.
 She re-membered thirteen parts of his body, anointed him and created the first mummy in the history of humanity.
-Her love and magic aided to bring Ausar back to life spirtually.
-After His resurrection, Auset reconnected with Ausar, and became pregnant.
+Her love and magic aided to bring Ausar back to life spiritually.
+After his resurrection, Auset reconnected with Ausar, and received Heru.
 This is why our ancestors say that Auset is a virgin mother.
-She only had spiritual intercourse to produce Her son Heru.
+She only had spiritual intercourse to produce her son Heru.
 Later Heru would vanquish usurper Set, meet with Ausar in heaven, and take over the throne to restore divine order to Kemet.

-This myth describes the forces of destruction that initiated the process of mummification.
+This myth describes the forces of destruction that initiated the process of mummification in Kemet.
 The love of Auset for Ausar to produce Heru, is symbolic of regeneration and the promise of eternal life.
-The cycle of destruction, death and rebirth was repeated each year in the annual flood of the Nile, the river that provided the essential ingredients needed to sustain life, giving birth to one of the first civilizations.
+The cycle of destruction, death and rebirth was repeated each year in the annual flood of the Nile and other rivers that provided the essential ingredients needed to sustain life, giving birth to latter civilizations.